BorisTheBrave/sylves/docs/articles/grids/periodicplanarmeshgrid.md

 ## Cell co-ordinates

-The x value indicates the face in the mesh, and the y and z values indicate the multiple of stride moved in the two directiosn.
+The x value indicates the face in the mesh, and the y and z values indicate the multiple of stride moved in the two directions.